vanavreddy/Parallel_Compute_Engine/README.md

 need to execute all the steps every time.
 The list below shows steps for for first time setup.

-1. Setting up the Conda environment
+1. Set up the Conda environment
-2. Setting up the environment file
+2. Set up the Environment file
-3. Partitioning the networks
+3. Partition the Networks
-4. Configuring the MacKenzie scheduling system
+4. Configure MacKenzie Scheduling System

-## Setting up the Conda Environment
+## 1. Setting up the Conda Environment

 We use Conda for managing software dependencies other than EpiHiper, C++ compilers, and MPI implementations.
 In particular, the conda environments are used for Python, R, Node.js, PostgreSQL, and Cmake.

-### Install Miniconda
+### 1.1 Install Miniconda

 We expect that the user of the pipeline will install Miniconda in their home directory on every compute cluster.